National Immunisation Program: South Australia Schedule

 This vaccine contains small amounts of the live virus.

-Some people may not be able to receive a live vaccine for medical reasons, please speak with your doctor or immunisation provider for further information.
+Some people may not be able to receive a live vaccine for medical reasons, so please speak with your doctor or immunisation provider for further information.

 This vaccine is also given in combination as the measles, mumps, rubella and varicella (MMRV) vaccine.